 The word ‘karat’ comes from Arabic, meaning “bean seed”, because years ago seeds were used to measure the weight of gold and precious stones.
 Now though karat means the amount of gold an item of jewellery contains.
 For example, pure gold is 24 karat or 99.9% pure – depending on the style, this might be quite soft, and so an alloy is added.

+The higher the karat quality the greater the proportion of gold it will contain.
 Countries across the world allow different minimum karat standards.
 For example, in France and Italy the lowest permitted standard for gold is 18 karat.
 In the UK it is 9 karat, in Germany it is 8 karat, and in the USA, it is 10 karat gold.

 Want to know more?
 This table provides the various karatages and their equivalent gold content in percentage and fineness terms, as recognised by international standards which you might find useful.